andreypopp/ocaml-tf/README.md

 ## how it works

-The output of `terraform providers schema -json` is parsed and used to generate OCaml code that provides a type-safe interface to the define resources and datasources.
+The output of `terraform providers schema -json` is parsed and then used to generate OCaml code that provides a type-safe interface to define tf resources and datasources programmatically.

-Each provider is represented by a library, each resource and datasource is represented by a module.
+Each provider is represented by a library, each resource or datasource is represented by a module.

 For example for a resource named `digitalocean_droplet` there's a module generated with the following signature.

-First there are constructors for the resource block and for the nested block types:
+First there are constructors for the resource block and for nested blocks:

 ```ocaml
 type timeouts